 The general rule of law is that the remedies against a neighbor are the

 same whether you are selling your home or not.
 The two primary causes

-physically enters upon your property – directly or through some
+Trespass: When the neighbor physically enters upon your property – directly

-object.
-Nuisance is when a neighbor unreasonably interferes with your
+Nuisance: When a neighbor unreasonably interferes with your use of your property

-usage of your property (for example, loud music, debris, late night parties).
+(for example: loud music, debris, late night parties).